University of the Philippines Rural High School: Admissions process

 ranking until all the 125 slots are filled up.

 Curriculum

 Students undergo through a College Preparatory Curriculum with strong emphasis in the sciences and mathematics.
 This ensures that the students are all ready to take all the challenges when they graduate and enter the premier universities and colleges in and even outside the country.

-Sections
+Section History

+From AY 2021-2022 to AY 2024-2025, UPRHS added one more section per batch.
+The following names are the newly added sections.
+Starting AY 2025-2026, these sections have been removed and the school has returned to its former, three-section system.